Is Becoming a Doctor Worth It? Why Doctors Don’t Get Rich

 Dr. Burns states that if doctors can’t dismantle the burdensome infrastructure and oversight that has infected medicine over the past 20 years, then we must reinvest ourselves.
 That’s the purpose behind his book.

-He claims that a rich doctor is financially educated, enjoys freedom of choice, and lives life with purpose, passion and service.
+He claims that rich medical practitioners are financially educated, enjoys freedom of choice, and lives life with purpose, passion and service.

 One that is LESS dependent on income from work will have MORE latitude and control over how they practice.
 This helps to produce a more pleasant and caring environment for patients.
 You’ll still work within the same system, but you’ll be able to eliminate or alter conditions that negatively affect your time, income and your patients’ care and experience in the office.